reinhart1010/nix/docs/en/osx/pbpaste.md

 # pbpaste

 Send the contents of the clipboard to standard output.
+Comparable to pressing Cmd + V on the keyboard.
 More information: <https://ss64.com/osx/pbpaste.html>.

 - Write the contents of the clipboard to a file: